Etiquette & Safety | Purchase the NEW Milwaukee County Trails Map

-The Lake Park bridge above Ravine Road and Ravine Road will be closed for maintenance.
-Watch this page for updates.
+The Lake Park bridge above Ravine Road is open to pedestrian-only traffic.
+Ravine Road is closed until further notice.

 Forestry work to improve safety along the Northeast section of the OLT (Mill Road to Brown Deer Road) will involve intermittent closures of trail segments with minor rerouting.

 FOR YOUR OWN SAFETY, PLEASE PAY ATTENTION TO POSTED SIGNAGE!

 Hank Aaron State Trail Connection to Oak Leaf Trail

 Hank Aaron State Trail will be closed to pedestrians from 94th Pl to Oak Leaf Trail through late 2017 for project construction.

 - Corridors of the Oak Leaf Discovery Tour

 Locations are also marked for other land and water trails, plus park facilities!